What Is The Main Religion In Singapore

 Islam: Rooted in Malay Heritage

 Islam has a long and deep-rooted history in Singapore, primarily associated with the Malay community.
 Singapore was once part of the Johor-Riau Sultanate, and Islam has been practiced in the region for centuries.
-The majority of Muslims in Singapore are Sunni Muslims.
+Still, the majority of Muslims in Singapore are Sunni Muslims.
 Mosques serve not only as places of worship but also as important community centers, providing religious education, social services, and a space for cultural activities.
 Prominent mosques include the Sultan Mosque, a historical landmark, and the Masjid Jamae (Chulia Mosque), which reflects the multicultural influences of Singapore.

 Taoism: Ancient Traditions